The Difference Between Filter Paper and Chromatography

 Filtration is a purely physical separation: liquid particles can pass through the pores, while larger solid particles cannot.

 Chromatography, however, involves interactions at the molecular level, with unstable or even permanent bonds between solutes, solvents, and stationary phases.

 This property permits the separation of mixed liquid and solid substances.
 What’s more, filter paper is a kind of filter tool commonly used in chemical laboratories.
-It is usually filter paper disc and made of cotton fiber.
+It is usually a filter paper disc ( such as Qualitative Filter Paper Disc Grade: BIO-1 ) made of cotton fiber.
 In addition, chromatography filter paper is based on filter paper as an inert support.
 Because the cotton fiber in filter paper has a good affinity for water, 20 micron filter paper can absorb about 22% of the water, and 6~7% of the water in the form of hydrogen bond and cellulose hydroxyl, in general conditions more difficult to remove.
 Compared with the affinity with water, the cotton fiber in filter paper has a weaker affinity with organic solvents.

 The function of filter paper chromatography

 Therefore, in most cases, filter paper for chromatography takes the combined water in filter paper fiber as the fixed phase, while the mobile phase is dominated by organic solvents.

 When the mobile phase of the organic solvent passes through the sample, the water and the organic phase will be continuously distributed, and then with the mobile phase constantly moving, the material of various components will be continuously redistributed, further separating and purifying the material.
 This use of filter paper is common in chemical laboratories.
 Both water and alcohol can be filtered.